 FEDERAL AND STATE ASSISTANCE: Potential financial assistance is provided through the Public Assistance Program; it is important that local governments work closely with State and Federal Public Assistance staff when planning and implementing debris management operations.
-Additionally, technical assistance is available from Cal OES, CalRecycle, and other State and Federal agencies to local governments who require additional subject matter expertise in planning and implementing debris management needs exceed local capacity, direct State or Federal assistance including from DTSC and CalRecycle may be available pursuant to the Standardized Emergency Management System.
+Additionally, technical assistance is available from Cal OES, CalRecycle, and other State and Federal agencies to local governments who require additional subject matter expertise in planning and implementing debris management operations.
+In circumstances where debris management needs exceed local capacity, direct State or Federal assistance including from DTSC and CalRecycle may be available pursuant to the Standardized Emergency Management System.